 Shaping narratives

-Influencing the public opinion, by manipulating the media and spreading dominant narratives about progress and development, is another manifestation of corporate capture.
+Influencing public opinion by manipulating the media and spreading dominant narratives about progress and development is another manifestation of corporate capture.
 Delegitimizing the struggles of affected groups and communities that stand up against corporate interests has become an increasingly common practice.
 Narratives are often used to justify the privatization of essential public services (often undermining human rights to water, sanitation, health and education), the use of public resources—via tax subsidies or policy, support from export credit agencies or other forms of public finance—to further the private interests of corporate actors, and the implementation of large-scale projects at the local level.

 Capture of Academic Institutions

-Corporations are increasingly involved in financing academic institutions, affording them opportunities to influence educational priorities including curricula, as well as research agendas.
+Corporations are increasingly involved in financing academic institutions, affording them opportunities to influence educational priorities including curricula as well as research agendas.
 It’s also becoming increasingly common for universities and research centers to receive corporate financing to develop assessments or studies regarding corporate-sponsored projects.
 Finally, corporate philanthropy associated with educational and research institutions can bolster a corporation’s public image, dampening public debate about the company’s adverse impacts.